Rajah01/Alarm.bat/README.md

 <b>CAUTION</b>: Edit Alarm.bat in an environment that uses 8-bit (single byte) character encodings ONLY!
  &nbsp; &nbsp; Do NOT edit with a word processor!
 Notepad may be used to adjust the User Configuration, ONLY!
  &nbsp; &nbsp; Alarm.bat was written in CodePage 437 (a.k.a. &#34;US-ASCII&#34;, &#34;OEM-US&#34;).
- &nbsp; &nbsp; Low-order characters 28-30 are used for certain functions, and may not display correctly &nbsp; &nbsp; &nbsp;in some editors!
  &nbsp; &nbsp; Multiple-byte editors using UTF (Unicode) <b>will</b> corrupt the file.
 Caveat emptor.
  &nbsp; &nbsp; Notepad++ (https://notepad-plus-plus.org/) is recommended (set Encoding -> Character sets &nbsp; &nbsp; -> Western European -> OEM-US).